The 15 funniest Friends episodes on Netflix, ranked

 6. The one with all of the hearsay (season eight, episode 9)

-Undoubtedly the perfect guest-starring position of all the present.
-Brad Pitt (then husband to Jennifer Aniston) stars as Will, an outdated schoolmate of Ross and Monica’s, who was bullied by Rachel.
+Undoubtedly one of the best guest-starring function of your complete present.
+Brad Pitt (then husband to Jennifer Aniston) stars as Will, an previous schoolmate of Ross and Monica’s, who was bullied by Rachel.
 Over the course of the episode, it comes out that he and Ross had began an I Hate Rachel Inexperienced membership, and unfold a hearsay that she was a hermaphrodite.
-Children, eh?
+Youngsters, eh?

 5. The one the place Joey loses his insurance coverage (season four, episode 6)

-The place’s Obamacare while you want it?
-Briefly with out medical health insurance resulting from his latest unemployment, Joey strains to keep away from a visit to the physician, regardless of a hernia rendering him a ball of agony on the ground.
+The place’s Obamacare whenever you want it?
+Briefly with out medical insurance attributable to his latest unemployment, Joey strains to keep away from a visit to the physician, regardless of a hernia rendering him a ball of agony on the ground.
 Elsewhere, Rachel and Monica uncover Ross has adopted a British accent whereas lecturing on the college.

-four.
-The one the place everyone finds out (season 5, episode 14)

-Everybody (bar Ross) now is aware of that Chandler and Monica are secretly collectively, however they’re all eager to have a bit extra enjoyable with it earlier than the reality is out within the open.
-Phoebe’s vigorous seduction of Chandler culminates in a hilarious recreation of rooster, as Monica’s aggressive streak locations her man within the firing line.

 three.
 The One the place Ross is okay (season 10, episode 2)

-Ross just isn’t superb.
-He’s simply walked in on Joey and Rachel sharing a passionate kiss – and he doesn’t know learn how to cope with it.
-He retains saying he’s superb, although, in high-pitched tones.
+Ross isn’t nice.
+He’s simply walked in on Joey and Rachel sharing a passionate kiss – and he doesn’t know learn how to take care of it.
+He retains saying he’s nice, although, in high-pitched tones.
 That’ll do the trick.

 2. The one with all of the rugby (season four, episode 15)